prospar/gpu-oversubscribed-ds-oopsla26/README.md

 **Warning: Runtime of motivation results with sparse traces extends into hours for insert and search with oversubcription**

-_The script runs only monotonic trace in default setting to complete in reasonable time, uncomment line 91 in the `motivation\_study.sh`to collect result for sparse traces_
+_The script runs only monotonic trace in default setting to complete in reasonable time, uncomment line 91 in the `fig4c_study.sh`to collect result for sparse traces_

 - Execute the script for figure 4c present in benchmark_scripts
 ```bash